×

 What are the pros and cons of living in Norway?

 "Expats and digital nomads often appreciate the high quality of life in Norway, with its stunning natural beauty, excellent infrastructure, and strong social safety net.
 They also enjoy the country's progressive social policies, such as its generous parental leave and gender equality initiatives.
 On the other hand, the high cost of living and the long, dark winters can be a challenge for some.
-Additionally, the language barrier can be a challenge for those who don't speak Norwegian," commented a person living in Norway.
+Additionally, the language barrier can be a challenge for those who don't speak Norwegian," explained one person living in Norway.

 AGS Worldwide MoversAGS Worldwide Movers